 Bairro Alto streets

 If you’re ready to hit the streets to go azulejos hunting, head to the Bairro Alto neighbourhood.
 Its one of the cities most colourful neighbourhoods and you’ll be sure to spot some epic tiles presented in modern ways.
-In all honesty though, the whole city is covered in tiles so just remember to look up!
+That said, the whole city is covered in Portuguese tiles so just remember to look up!

 Jardim da Quinta dos Azulejos